-The increase in Adjusted OIBDA was driven by growth in revenue, partially offset by a 12.8% increase in operating costs, primarily as a result of increased headcount and higher compensation costs per employee, as well as costs associated with DukeNet.
-These increases were partially offset by lower voice costs due to the in-sourcing of voice transport, switching and interconnection services.
+The increase in Adjusted OIBDA was driven by growth in revenue, partially offset by a 17.0% increase in operating costs and expenses, primarily due to increased headcount and higher compensation costs per employee (including a $5 million increase in pension expense) as well as growth in programming and marketing costs.

 Business Services Subscriber Metrics

 Advertising revenue decreased primarily due to lower political advertising revenue, which was $5 million in the third quarter of 2015 compared to $26 million in the third quarter of 2014.

 Other revenue increased primarily due to affiliate fees from the Residential Services segment.

 The decrease in Adjusted OIBDA was driven by an 11.3% increase in operating costs and expenses, primarily related to higher content costs associated with SportsNet LA.
 Employee costs were impacted by a $2 million increase in pension expense.

 Operating costs associated with broad “corporate” functions (e.g., accounting and finance, information technology, executive management, legal and human resources) or functions supporting more than one reportable segment that are centrally managed (e.g., facilities, network operations, vehicles and procurement) as well as other activities not directly attributable to a reportable segment increased 7.2% to $763 million for the third quarter of 2015, primarily driven by higher compensation costs per employee (including a $7 million increase in pension expense) and increased maintenance and insurance expense.

 Net Income Attributable to TWC Shareholders was $437 million, or $1.53 per basic and diluted common share, for the third quarter of 2015 compared to $499 million, or $1.77 per basic common share and $1.76 per diluted common share, for the third quarter of 2014.